-Prior to acceptance of the real property, the gift must first be approved by the Gift Acceptance Committee of the Foundation and by the Foundation's legal counsel when deemed necessary.
+Prior to acceptance of the real property, the gift must first be approved by the Gift Acceptance Panel and by the Foundation's legal counsel when deemed necessary.
 Criteria for acceptance of the property shall include:

-- Is the property useful for the purposes and mission of the Foundation? - Is the property marketable? - Are there any restrictions, reservations, easements, or other limitations associated with the property? - Are there carrying costs which may include insurance, property taxes, mortgages or notes, etc. associated with the property? - Does the environmental audit reflect that the property is not damaged?
+- Is the property useful for the purposes and mission of the Foundation? - Is the property marketable?

+- Are there any restrictions, reservations, easements, or other limitations associated with the property? - Are there carrying costs which may include insurance, property taxes, mortgages or notes, etc. associated with the property? - Does an environmental audit reflect that the property is not damaged, or has conditions present or expected that may subject an owner to environmental liabilities?

-The Gift Acceptance Committee must receive a current appraisal (not older than 60 days) of the fair market value of the property and interest in the property the Foundation would receive if the proposed gift were approved.
-Development officers will inform the donor that, if the gift is completed, the IRS will require an appraisal made within 60 days of the date of gift.
+The Gift Acceptance Panel must receive a current appraisal (not older than 60 days) of the fair market value of the property and interest in the property the Foundation would receive if the proposed gift were approved.
+Development officers will inform the donor that, if the gift is completed, the IRS will require an appraisal made within 60 days of the date of the gift.
 The appraisal and other information must indicate clearly and convincingly that there is a market for the property under consideration and that the property can be sold within a reasonable period of time.
 A representative of the Foundation or its property management affiliates must do a site visit of the property.
 Regardless of the value placed on the property by the donor's appraisal, the Foundation will attempt to sell at a reasonable price reflected by the current market.